Calling all cilantro lovers! This one's for you! This Cilantro Lime Chicken and Rice is so easy with avocado salsa and the juiciest marinade.

 Step 3: Mix together the avocado salsa.

-Mix ingredients under the avocado salsa heading together in a bowl and set aside.
+Mix ingredients for the avocado salsa and set aside.

 Step 4: Cook the chicken.

-Heat a large skillet over med-high heat.
-Add chicken and half the marinade to the skillet, sauteeing for 5 minutes per side.
+Add chicken and half the marinade to a skillet, sautéing for 5 minutes per side.
 Remove from heat.

 Step 5: Sprinkle cilantro over top.